ahadb/modern-javascript/README.md

  * Decorator
  * Facade

-VI.
-MODULE CREATION PATTERNS
+6. MODULE CREATION PATTERNS
  * Node & NPM
  * ES6

-VII.
-LIBRARY CREATION PATTERNS
+7. LIBRARY CREATION PATTERNS
  * Authoring
  * Distribution

-VIII.
-MODERN-ESQUE PATTERNS
+8. MODERN-ESQUE PATTERNS
  * Module Bundlers
  * Task Runners
  * Compilers
  * TypeScript

 ## Future of This Project
-In future releases we will also cover Angular(1.x, 2.x), Node and React patterns.
+In future releases we will also cover Angular (1.x, 2.x), Node and React patterns.
 The formula for adding patterns will be determined by libraries / frameworks that hold the most market value.
-Once this repository contains enough information it will be converted into full blown application.
-The aim of crafting an application will be for users to view examples quickly so that within 2-3 minutes one can cover a great deal which might add to your programming skill in shorter bursts.
-I prefer shorter bursts of contextual learning over longer periods.
+Once this repository contains enough information it will be converted into a full blown application so developers can cover a great deal and retain information in shorter but more meaningful bursts.

 ## Contributing
 Feel free to contribute to this repository by sending a PR for a specific pattern that you would like to see added.
 A guide will be put up shortly.